 - The ingredients are simple: Crab, cucumber, avocado, rice, and seaweed.

 - There is no raw seafood, making the California roll ideal for those who are hesitant to eat or make raw seafood sushi.

 - No raw fish needed also eliminates the need to track down sushi grade fish – something inaccessible to many.

 - California rolls are typically one of the cheapest sushi rolls on menus and in the grocery store.

 - California rolls are simple and delicious.

-How Much Are California Rolls?
+How Much Do California Rolls Typically Cost?

 Prices vary widely depending on where you live, where you shop, the season, and the availability of ingredients.
 But here are the current prices for California rolls in St. Paul, Minnesota: